Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion

 \section{Abstract}

-A privacy utility tradeoff is developed for any arbitrary set of finite-alphabet source distributions.
+A privacy-utility tradeoff is developed for an arbitrary set of finite-alphabet source distributions.
 Privacy is quantified using differential privacy (DP), and utility is quantified using expected Hamming distortion maximized over the set of distributions.
-The family of source distribution sets (source sets) is categorized into three classes, based on different levels of prior knowledge they capture: (i) for Class I source sets, defined as sets whose convex hull includes the uniform point, the optimal DP mechanism is shown to be symmetric; (ii) for Class II source sets, comprised of distributions that are not in Class I and are restricted to have an order imposed on the distribution, the optimal mechanism is shown to exploit the source knowledge to provide more privacy to the outliers; and (iii) for all remaining source sets, which are neither Class I nor Class II, henceforth defined as Class III, bounds on optimal leakage are developed; these bounds are shown to be tight for Class III sets satisfying a specific property.
-To get a better understanding of DP under Hamming distortion, numerical comparisons to information theoretic leakage is provided, and analytical comparisons are developed for specific distortion ranges.
+The family of source distribution sets (source sets) is categorized into three classes, based on different levels of prior knowledge they capture.
+For source sets whose convex hull includes the uniform distribution, symmetric DP mechanisms are optimal.
+For source sets whose probability values have a fixed monotonic ordering, asymmetric DP mechanisms are optimal.
+For all other source sets, general upper and lower bounds on the optimal privacy leakage are developed and a necessary and sufficient condition for tightness are established.
+Differentially private leakage is an upper bound on mutual information (MI) leakage: the two criteria are compared analytically and numerically to illustrate the effect of adopting a stronger privacy criterion.